Zucchini Fritters

 Combine the ingredients – Place the squeezed zucchini into a mixing bowl and toss in the remaining ingredients.
 Mix well until all ingredients are fully combined.

-Form the fritters – Preheat a pan over medium heat, then lower the temperature a little bit.
-Add oil and use an ice cream scoop to scoop out even amounts of zucchini mixture.
-Gently shape the fritters with your hands and place into the pan.
+Shape the fritters – use an ice cream scoop to scoop out even amounts of zucchini mixture.
+Gently shape all the fritters with your hands.
+Shape them all first, before starting to cook.

 Cook the fritters – Cook the zucchini fritters for 4-6 minutes per side, depending on the size of the fritters.
 Try to only flip once so there is less chance of them breaking apart.